fpereiro/recalc/readme.md

 The other question is: how do we pass data around?
 Since there might be multiple listeners to an event, operating sequentially or parallely, it would be messy to depend on return values.
 Instead, we can create a central object where we can store all the state of the application.
 A *global object* shared by all functions (I hope you're cringing now), which we call the *store*.

 But wait!
 If these events and their handlers modify this global object, wouldn't be this merely be imperative programming?
 It would, except for one catch: data changes on the global state can also be expressed as events, to which functions can respond/react.
 So you don't just increment a variable.
 You increment it through an event that notifies everyone concerned.
+Events allow us to create first-class side effects, so that we can define them, pass them around and reason about them in a clear way.

 From a functional perspective, this is tantamount to heresy.
 We're talking here about systematizing side effects, using a global state to pass data and ignoring the return values from event handlers.
 However, this is exactly how I think that functional programming should be extended to deal with programs which continually interact with the outside world.
 In other words, this is an attempt to find the general case of functional programming.